jerinphilip/whisper.tflite/README.md

 ### Build

-**`tensorflow-lite_flex`** Since some ops that are not standard are added while doing tflite conversion, the `tensorflowlite_flex.so` library is required to be built.
-The only way I found online requires using bazel.
+Clone sources including submodules locally.

 ```bash
 git clone --recursive https://github.com/jerinphilip/whisper.tflite.git
 ```

+**`tensorflow-lite_flex`** Since some ops that are not standard are added while doing tflite conversion, the `tensorflowlite_flex.so` library is required to be built.
+The only way I found online requires using bazel.

 ```bash